-- Specifies the directory where the line list calibration files will be found cal dir - Specifies the directory where the trace data file will be found. data dir prefix Specifies the name prefix of the trace data files.
+- cal_dir Specifies the directory where the line list calibration files will be found - data dir Specifies the directory where the trace data file will be found. - prefix Specifies the name prefix of the trace data files.

 table Specifies the name (including the directory path) of the reference lines table Following arguments are optional: